 At Terra Lake in Johnston, we incorporated a number of canopies.
-These were little areas that were associated with the playground pads themselves on the elevated platforms with some leaf like elements that shaded those parts of the playground, as well as a couple of shelters.
-So people could get in and out of that intense heat and sun, and really have a more enjoyable experience.
+These were little areas that were associated with the playground pads themselves on the elevated platforms with some leaf-like elements that shaded those parts of the playground, as well as a couple of shelters.
+So people could get in and out of that intense heat and sun and have a more enjoyable experience.

 Even in some of these newer parks, where we might not have the tree canopy, we’re getting the same request to provide some of these shade structures.
 So even if it’s just at a single bench, there’s been a request to be able to provide a shade structure to be able to get out of the sun there.
 Even some smaller picnic shelters, rather than just a large mass of shelter, we’re seeing some requests for some smaller picnic shelters with shade.